usman19zafar/DAIS-10-Continuum/README.md

 Unlike traditional data quality approaches that rely on rigid rules or binary validation, DAIS‑10 models attribute importance as a continuum.
 Importance does not switch abruptly; it fades gradually across overlapping zones.
 This fading behavior reflects how real‑world datasets behave and allows for more accurate, flexible, and business‑aligned classification.

+DAIS -10 is Evolving evry day, New extensions and application are adding every day.

 ```mermaid
 flowchart TD